syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Paragraph and character styles present in the existing document are accessible through the WordDocument.Styles property.

-This below code snippet demonstrates how a style can be accessed and style properties like text color and first line indent can be updated.
+This following code example demonstrates how a style can be accessed and style properties like text color and first line indent can be updated.

 {% highlight c# %}
 [C#]

-//Open an input Word template
+//Opens an input Word template

 WordDocument document = new WordDocument(inputFileName);

-//Access the styles collection which contains paragraph & character styles in Word document
+//Accessess the styles collection that contains paragraph and character styles in Word document

 IStyleCollection styleCollection = document.Styles;

-//Find the style with the name "Heading 1"
+//Finds the style with the name "Heading 1"

 WParagraphStyle heading1ParagraphStyle = styleCollection.FindByName("Heading 1") as WParagraphStyle;

-//Change the text color of style "Heading 1" as DarkBlue
+//Changes the text color of style "Heading 1" as DarkBlue

 heading1ParagraphStyle.CharacterFormat.TextColor = Color.DarkBlue;

-//Change the first line indent of Paragraph as 36 points
+//Changes the first line indent of Paragraph as 36 points

 heading1ParagraphStyle.ParagraphFormat.FirstLineIndent = 36;